-The Management, Philosophy & Economics (MPE) concentration combines the scientific rigour of economics and analytical acuity of philosophy to give our students an incomparable international education and distinct advantage in the global marketplace.
+The Management, Philosophy & Economics (MPE) concentration combines the scientific rigor of economics and analytical acuity of philosophy to give our students an incomparable international education and distinct advantage in the global marketplace.

 How do you make a good decision?
 Experience certainly helps, but you also need the ability to take apart a problem from different perspectives, shifting quickly from finance to technology to marketing to sales, and back again.
 Vast amounts of information need to be processed and different interests integrated, but you also need to explain solutions to different audiences and convince them of your conclusions.
 MPE graduates excel not only in detail mastery of the analytical methods used in today’s business but also in seeing the big picture.

 Doing philosophy is all about improving your analytical and critical thinking.
 By training you to strip away irrelevant details of a problem and assess the merits of competing solutions, philosophy enables you to see unexpected connections and forces you to give concise arguments for your position.
 Philosophy also opens up innovative and valuable perspectives on political and moral issues faced in business and society.
 Our unique combination of formal and normative philosophical expertise gives our MPE graduates the edge in their future careers.

 Economic methods form the core of the MPE analytical curriculum, drawing on cutting edge research by faculty at the Frankfurt School in behavioral economics, game and decision theory, computational social science, and machine learning.
 The MPE program is one of its kind in introducing students to the standard economic frameworks for solving judgment and decision problems, including empirically informed models of decision-making from behavioral economics, and modern machine learning methods in computational social sciences.